MDAnalysis/MDAnalysis.github.io/_posts/2022-12-16-gsoc_outreachy2022-final.md

 This year MDAnalysis participated in two programs with wonderful contributors from around the globe.
-We continued our participation in [Google Summer of Code][gsoc] for another year and also participated in [Outreachy][outreachy]! for the first time.
+We continued our participation in [Google Summer of Code][gsoc] for another year and also participated in [Outreachy][outreachy] for the first time.
 Huge thanks to these organisations for supporting MDAnalysis and the students.

 <p>